TheRealKasumi/NikoLight/documentation/build.md

 Connect to it using the default password `TesLight` and open up `192.168.4.1` in your browser.
 Now the TesLight UI should show up.
 Bookmark this page so that you will not forget about it.
-For here you can controll your LED's.
+From here you can control your LED's.
 But don't forget to connect to the `TesLight` WiFi first.
 The password can be changed in the settings.